 And if COVID-19 should evolve to require changes in The Path Forward plan, Bay Path is firmly positioned to react and adapt our learning delivery to students.
 Since 2013, Bay Path has been at the leading edge of providing online learning that is flexible and adaptable, while offering wraparound student support.
 We are ready.

-> The fall traditional undergraduate semester will follow the normal schedule and begin Tuesday, September 8, 2020.
+> The spring traditional undergraduate semester will follow the normal schedule and classes will begin January 19, 2021.

 > With the exception of some science labs and core courses for first-year students, which will be delivered in an on-ground/hybrid model, most courses will be held totally online. > Academic calendars are available here